kangyiyun/kangyiyun.github.io/index.md

 <img src="https://kangyiyun.github.io/images/kyy.jpg" class="floatpic" width=20px height=36px style="float: right;">
 Here is **YiYun Kang (Homer, 康逸云)**.

 I am a junior undergraduate student majoring in **computer science** in [the School of Computer Science and Engineering](https://scst.zstu.edu.cn/) at ZheJiang Sci-Tech University with gpa ranking **1/304 (top 1%)**.
 Currently, I work as a research assistant in the CTL-Lab, advised by Prof.[Shen Wei](https://baike.baidu.com/item/%E6%B2%88%E7%82%9C/50318566?fromModule=lemma_sense-layer#viewPageContent)

-If you are interested in any aspect of me, I would love to chat and collaborate, please feel free to email me at - **2021326602016@mails.zstu.edu.cn** or add my wechat-**daydayup_kyy**
+And I also work as a intern in DAIR-lab,advised by Prof.[Wentao Zhang]( https://zwt233.github.io/) If you are interested in any aspect of me, I would love to chat and collaborate, please feel free to email me at - **2021326602016@mails.zstu.edu.cn** or add my wechat-**daydayup_kyy**

 <br>